cedadev/jasmin-workshop/exercises/ex00/README.md

   Note that it's the private key file (without the `.pub`) extension, that we're loading here.

   You will be prompted for your passphrase: don't try and type it in, copy and paste it from the `passphrase` file which you should have open in a text editor.
+Similarly, your `username` will be in the corresponding file, where you downlaoded it.
 You can usually paste by CTRL-V or by right-clicking and choosing "paste", but this may vary depending on your system.

   Be careful not to copy any whitespace either side of the passphrase.